tbng/arxiv-sanity-preserver/README.md

 # Personalized Arxiv-Sanity-Preserver (on categories)

+Modification of categories to add all papers from https://arxiv.org/archive/stat and remove cs.CV, etc.
-Original code can be found at: https://github.com/karpathy/arxiv-sanity-preserver
+Original code can be found at: https://github.com/karpathy/arxiv-sanity-preserver.

+# Original README content

 ### Code layout